 The Director of the Center, Professor Aynne Kokas of the Miller Center and Media Studies Department, is responsible for overall management of its activities, which are carried out during the academic year by a set of faculty committees.
-The Graduate Committee oversees the M.A. and M.B.A./M.A. programs, including admission.
+The Graduate Committee oversees the M.A. and M.B.A./M.A. programs.
 Travel grants are the responsibility of the Grants Committee, in coordination with the International Studies Office.
 The Speaker Committee runs the lecture series and related activities.
 The Committee on Southeast Asia Programming and Grants are responsible for the Nelson Lectures and grants.

 Approximately ninety percent of the East Asia Center's funding comes from private contributions and endowment earnings.
 We are the beneficiary of a special endowment from the Weedon family that provides most of the operating expenses of the Center, and funds the Weedon Travel Grants.
 The Center has also received grants from the Weedon Foundation and from James H. T. McConnell, as well as funds from the School of Arts and Sciences to support its lecture series.
 The Nelson Funds support activities specifically related to Southeast Asia.